ChrisCross1983/Home-of-wildlife-animals/README.md

 * The Home Page is the landing page of the website and the first impression the user will see.
 It is designed to warmly welcome the user and quickly find out the purpose of the website.

-* Initially, there is a large hero image featuring two zebras, accompanied by an emotional quote that aligns with the ethos by which the NGO stands by - the chosen styles and hues harmonize with each other and represent a natural atmosphere.
+* Initially, there is a large hero image featuring two zebras, accompanied by an emotional quote that aligns with the ethos by which the NGO stands by (this kind of large background image you will find on all sites, the quote also on the projects and support sites) - the chosen styles and hues harmonize with each other and represent a natural atmosphere.

 * Followed by a large "About us" header, this section showcases and describes the members behind the organsiation, immediatley building trust with the visitor.